-- Drilling of an initial panel of 4 x 800m diamond drill holes is progressing with two diamond drill rigs operating, based on a new interpretation of the location of a causative porphyry to the high-grade copper-gold Cayley Lode mineralisation. - ➤ Titeline drillers have agreed to accept 1⁄4 of the estimated cost of this programme in Stavely shares. - Deep diamond drill-hole 1 (SMD183) has been completed and intersected carbonatebase metal-precious metal veining typical of that observed in other drill-holes that have drilled under the plunge of the Cayley Lode.
-This drill rig has moved to drill hole 3 (SMD185) which is now in-progress.
-Deep diamond drill-hole 3 (SMD185) is at ~600m drill depth and is currently progressing towards bottom-of-hole following a drill bit change with a final design depth of 800m. - Deep diamond drill-hole 2 (SMD184 and SMD184W1) failed in bad ground conditions at ~400m drill depth.
-The rig has been moved 25m south to re-drill this important drill hole as SMD186.
-The target zone has a number of prospective attributes including: - \circ $\;$ It is underlain by a discrete magnetic feature; and - It is proximal to the intersection of north-south and north-west (Cayley Lode) structures; and - It sits below a significant copper-in-soil auger anomaly.
+- Drilling of an initial panel of 4 x 800m diamond drill holes is progressing with two diamond drill rigs operating, based on a new interpretation of the location of a causative porphyry to the high-grade copper-gold Cayley Lode mineralisation. - > Titeline drillers have agreed to accept 1/3 of the estimated program cost in Stavely shares. - As previously advised, deep diamond drill-hole 1 (SMD183) has been completed and intersected carbonate-base metal-precious metal veining.
+This drill rig had moved to deep drill-hole 3 (SMD185), which is also now complete. - SMD185 has intersected more intense carbonate-base metal-precious metal veining than observed in SMD183.
+This style of mineralisation is typical of that observed in other drill-holes that have drilled under the plunge of the Cayley Lode. - The drill rig has now been moved to drill deep diamond drill hole 4 as SMD187, which is in-progress at ~200m drill depth with a total planned depth of 800m. - As previously advised, deep diamond drill-hole 2 (SMD184 and SMD184W1) failed in bad ground conditions at ~400m drill depth, with the rig being moved 25m south to re-drill this important drill hole as SMD186. - During recent drilling operations, the rods became bogged at ~530m drill depth with the inner tube stuck in the rods.
+A Hall-Rowe wedge has been placed at 519m to drill an HQ diameter bit through the PQ rod wall and continue the hole with HQ3 diameter core. - > As of Monday, 11 April ongoing equipment issues down-hole have resulted in no further drill progress with the inner tube stuck in a broken core barrel just past the wedge. - > As a contingency, an alternate drill hole has been designed to test this target from an east-to-west drill direction that would avoid the problematic structural zone. - > This target zone has a number of prospective attributes including: - It is underlain by a discrete magnetic feature; - It is proximal to the intersection of north-south and north-west (Cayley Lode) structures; and - $\circ$ $\;$ It sits below a significant copper-in-soil auger anomaly.

-Stavely Minerals Limited (ASX Code: SVY - "Stavely Minerals") is pleased to provide an update on the significant new phase of exploration activity which commenced earlier this year at its 100%-owned Stavely Copper-Gold Project in western Victoria (Figure 1) following the completion of an extensive review of regional and near-resource discovery opportunities last year.
+Further to its announcement of 14 March 2023, Stavely Minerals Limited (ASX Code: SVY - "Stavely Minerals") is pleased to provide an update on the significant new phase of exploration activity underway at its 100%-owned Stavely Copper-Gold Project in western Victoria (Figure 1) following the completion of an extensive review of regional and near-resource discovery opportunities last year.